Dream Chronicles 2: The Eternal Maze: Plot

 Upon reaching the top floor, Faye finds a bed which reminds her of the one waiting back home in her Town of Wish.
-Having suffered many nightmares since her family was abducted, Faye feels exhausted, and tries to take a short nap.
-But as soon as she touches the bed, Aeval warns Faye that Merrow is a traitor, and that she must escape from this dangerous Tower.
+Having suffered many nightmares since her family was abducted, Faye feels exhausted, and tries to take a short nap, but as soon as she touches the bed, Aeval warns Faye that Merrow is a traitor, and that she must escape from this dangerous Tower.
 Faye jumps from the Tower's window and is then caught by Aeval's guided vines.
-Aeval leads Faye to the Eternal Tree, which turns out to be the one she had ignored at Merrow’s advice before, and where Fidget and Lyra are thought to be being held.
+Aeval leads Faye to the Eternal Tree, which turns out to be the one she had ignored at Merrow's advice before, and where Fidget and Lyra are thought to be being held.
 Faye enters the Tree, discovering in an underground chamber both a sleeping Fidget, and Lyra's favorite teddy bear.
 Aeval asks Faye to obtain a Root Potion from the Eternal Maze that could awaken Fidget.
 After Faye emerges from the Eternal Maze with the potion, the teddy bear vanishes.
 Faye gives the potion to Fidget, and the couple is finally reunited, but they must now find their missing daughter.
 In the extra cut-scene, after putting the book named Dream Chronicles: The Eternal Maze back on the bookshelf, Faye declares that finding Lyra is everything to her.
 Unless she finds Lyra, there would be an end to both her and Fidget.

 Release and post-release

-Dream Chronicles 2: The Eternal Maze was first presented limitedly as a beta version on December 8, 2007 for the publisher PlayFirst's players.
-A game preview and the teaser trailer appeared the first time on Gamezebo in January 2008.
-It was officially released on February 14, 2008 by PlayFirst, and promoted: "With its attention to detail in storyline and gameplay, KatGames has built upon its initial work to deliver an expanded sequel - with longer gameplay, more puzzles and more depth - that will keep players even more firmly immersed than the spellbinding original."
+Dream Chronicles 2: The Eternal Maze was first presented limitedly as a beta version in December 2007 for the publisher PlayFirst's players.
+It was officially released on February 14, 2008 by PlayFirst, and promoted: "With its attention to detail in storyline and gameplay, KatGames has built upon its initial work to deliver an expanded sequel - with longer gameplay, more puzzles and more depth - that will keep players even more firmly immersed than the spellbinding original".
 Following the successful footstep of the previous game, Dream Chronicles 2 instantly peaked at number-one on PlayFirst, Pogo.com, Shockwave, Reflexive Arcade, GameHouse, RealArcade and Zylom; number-two on Big Fish Games, SpinTop Games and Logler Global; number-three on iWin.com, Amazon.com and Mac Game Store; peaked inside top ten on Yahoo!
 Games, MSN Games, Alawar Games and other major casual game charts.

-On June 13, 2012, a high-definition version of this game was available via App Store for iPad device, and the latest version was updated on November 21, 2012.
+A high-definition version of this game was available via App Store for iPad device in June 2012, and the latest version was updated in November the same year.